 - Clarifying and defining what is and is not bullying, raising awareness of the difference between disputes, endings of friendships and bullying behaviour. - Cyber bullying as part of safety. - Encouraging zero tolerance of bullying behaviour, encouraging a sense of social responsibility and the courage to speak out when necessary, and ensuring students know what they can do if they or someone else is being bullied. - Discussing further what is and is not bullying, and what students feel could or should be done.
 Work and ideas emanating from these lessons will be fed into the system to inform and add to the strategies already being used.
-Tutors will be trained in restorative justice techniques to ensure that issues of bullying can be properly aired and addressed within the lessons.
-We will also focus on the positive nature of wellbeing, self-esteem and confidence.

-• There will be a school "bully box" where bullying and bullies can be reported.
+We will also focus on the positive nature of well-being, self-esteem and confidence. - There will be a "post box" where bullying and bullies can be reported.
 This is strategically placed with confidentiality in mind and is monitored by staff.
 Students can discuss the issues raised without knowing the identities of the students concerned and suggest strategies.

-"Anti Bullying Week" will be held once a year and will form the focus of discussion on the issue in lessons and other sessions.
+"Anti-Bullying Week" will be held once a year and will form the focus of discussion on the issue in lessons and other sessions.